Markell/ror_save_editor/README.md

 ## About The Project
 Initially this project was a development of the program by [PhoenixRem1x](https://github.com/PhoenixRem1x/RoRR-Save-Editor), but later it was completely redesigned and supplemented by [gameplay.tips guide](https://gameplay.tips/guides/risk-of-rain-returns-unlock-characters-and-abilities-through-save-file-cheat-mode.html).

+## How To Use
+1. Go to `\Steam\userdata\(random folder name)\1337520\remote`
+2. Download portable exe file from [`releases page`](https://github.com/markell/ror_save_editor/releases) and put program in a folder mentioned above or choose save file from program file picker
+3. Run program

 ## Compatibility
-Editor works with Windows 10/11 only and tested on game version `1.0.4`.
+Editor works with Windows 10/11
+Tested on game version `1.0.5`.

 ## Requirements
 - python3